naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This option determines the maximum number of minutes from when Naemon starts that all hosts (that are scheduled to be regularly checked) are checked.
+This option determines the maximum number of minutes from when Naemon starts that all hosts (that are scheduled to be regularly checked) are checked.

 This option will automatically adjust the <a href="#host_inter_check_delay_method">host inter-check delay method</a> (if necessary) to ensure that the initial checks of all hosts occur within the timeframe you specify.

 In general, this option will not have an affect on host check scheduling if scheduling information is being retained using the <a href="#use_retained_scheduling_info">use_retained_scheduling_info</a> option.

-Default value is <b>30</b> (minutes).</p>
+Default value is <b>30</b> (minutes).

 <a name="interval_length"></a>
 #### Timing Interval Length